OpenSeizureDetector/openseizuredetector.github.io/pages-user/pine-time-installation.md

 ## Performance Notes
-  * Initial testing of the watch shows that it works well and is expected to have similar performance for seizure-like movement detection to Garmin watches, so it is expected to have a similarly high seizure detection rate.
+  * Testing has shown that the PineTime works well as a seizure detector, and gives comparable performance to Garmin watches using motion detection, achieving over 80% detection reliability (see (PineTime_Performance_Report.pdf) for details)
-  * Its heart rate sensor performs well for relatively small arm movements, but it is not as good as Garmin devices at measuring heart rate when doing vigorous movements like running.
+  * Its heart rate sensor performs well for relatively small arm movements, but it is not as good as Garmin devices at measuring heart rate when doing vigorous movements, so it will not be as good as a Garmin for using heart rate alarms.
-  * Overall though, it seems like a good, low cost alernative to a Garmin watch for use as a seizure detector.
+  * Overall though, PineTime is a good, low cost alernative to a Garmin watch for use as a seizure detector.
+(We have been using it for our son for over a year to test it).

 ## Requirements